 I haven't, but I think my kids got a bit of a shock when we first arrived in Marrakesh.

-The plane back to the UK after my first RTW trip.
+The plane back to the UK after my first round the world trip.

 Family and friends.